-Before becoming president of the University of North Texas, a research university with over 36,000 students, Dr. Bataille served as an administrator at Arizona State University, University of California, Santa Barbara, Washington State University and the University of North Carolina system.
-Her academic experiences include nearly twenty years as a faculty member at Iowa State University, a one-year appointment as interim chancellor at the University of North Carolina School of the Arts and ten months of consulting at the Fashion Institute of Technology in New York City, where she served as Interim Vice President for Academic Affairs.
+Before becoming president of the University of North Texas, a research university with over 36,000 students, Dr. Bataille served as an administrator at Arizona State University (department chair and associate dean), University of California, Santa Barbara (provost), Washington State University (provost) and the University of North Carolina system (senior vice president).
+Her academic experiences include nearly twenty years as a faculty member at Iowa State University, a one-year appointment as interim chancellor at the University of North Carolina School of the Arts and ten months of consulting at the Fashion Institute of Technology in New York City.

 Throughout her long career in higher education, Bataille has been a frequent speaker at colleges and universities and for leadership programs and has been in demand for programs specifically targeting women’s leadership.
-In her role with ROI, she has consulted at the University of Nebraska, Allegheny College, Fielding Graduate University, the Natural History Museum of LA County, CSU Sacramento, CSU San Marcos, CSU Chico, Auburn University, the CSU System, Georgia State University, Queens College, Yale University, Scripps College and Texas A&M University San Antonio.
-She has also been engaged with projects for the Department of State, CIES, the Sloan Foundation, WASC and other government agencies and foundations.
-She serves as the US Senior Academic Advisor for Navitas, a global higher education company located in Australia with academic pathway programs in Australia, UK, US, Canada, Kenya, Sri Lanka, Singapore, New Zealand and Indonesia.
-In 2014 and 2016 she served as the Presidential Consultant for the TIAA Higher Education Leadership Conference in New York City, and in 2015 and 2017 she served on the steering committee for the Kellogg/NADOHE Chief Diversity Officer Summit at Northwestern University.
+She has consulted at the University of Albany (SUNY), Iowa State University, Utah State University, University of Colorado, Georgia State University, Queens College, Yale University, Scripps College, Cal State San Marcus, CSU Chico, UC Santa Cruz, UC Merced, UC System, CSU System, University of Central Oklahoma, Texas A&M University San Antonio, Virginia Commonwealth University, UT El Paso, UT Permian Basin, and U of Houston Clear Lake as well as working on projects for the Department of State, CIES, the Sloan Foundation, WASC and other government agencies and foundations.
+She served as the US Senior Academic Advisor for six years for Navitas, a global higher education company located in Australia with academic pathway programs in Australia, UK, US, Canada, Kenya, Sri Lanka, Singapore and Indonesia and is on the Advisory Board for Yellowdig.
+In 2014 and 2016 she served as the Presidential Consultant for the TIAA-CREF Higher Education Leadership Conference in New York City, and in 2015 and 2017 she served on the steering committee for the Kellogg/NADOHE Chief Diversity Officer Summit at Northwestern University.

 US is Losing an Opportunity for Economic Growth.
 The PIE News (March 2, 2018)